AdobeDocs/platform-learn.ja-JP/help/tutorial-one-adobe/modules/uce/module3.1/ex1.md

            THEN ARRAY_CONSTRUCT(true, true, false, true, true, true, true, true, true, true)[UNIFORM(0, 9, RANDOM())] ELSE false
        END AS isfibreenabled
-  FROM ck_persons
+  FROM --aepUserLdap--_persons
 SAMPLE (95);

--- Relationship with CK_PERSONS as 1:N
+-- Relationship with --aepUserLdap--_PERSONS as 1:N
 -- Upto 4 users
 -- Assuming data is available for 90% of Profiles.
 -- You may choose to adjust the percentage OR remove `SAMPLE` clause, if you wish to include all Profiles.
-INSERT INTO CK_USERS (
+INSERT INTO --aepUserLdap--_USERS (
   user_id,
   person_id,
   household_id